The AI Conversation Every Parent Needs to Have

 Now, I don't have teenagers (yet), but based on conversations with friends who do—and honestly, my experience working with adults in my professional career—here's what I'd recommend:

-For teens (ages 13+): Get real.
+Having the AI conversation with teenagers (ages 13+): Get real.
 "AI is a powerful tool trained on huge amounts of data.
 It can help with research, projects, and creativity, but it doesn't truly 'understand' anything.
 It follows patterns.
 You still need your own judgment, critical thinking, and values to use it well."
 For this one you may want to lean into the consequences of using AI as a shortcut.

 (Fun fact: This last explanation?
 I use the exact same framing when I'm helping adults understand AI at work.
 Turns out, the fundamentals don't change just the examples you use.)